Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/commands/important/help.md

 # /help

 >### Information
->**When you execute this command, Zoe sends you a help message in your direct messages in which all commands are explained shortly.**
+>**When you execute this command, Zoe sends you a help message with helpful wiki pages.**
 >{.is-info}

 >### Permissions needed: